kyhau/docker-notebook/docker-orchestration.md

 1. Docker swarm allows you to deploy clusters of Docker containers across multiple nodes and manage their behavior.

+1. Two types of Docker Swarm Services
+    1. Replicated: Number of identical tasks can be specified for a replicated service.
+    1. Global: There is no pre-specified number of tasks for global service.

 1. `docker-compose` allows you to define one or more containers in a single configuration file that can then be deployed all at once.